 Plywood and oriented strand board (OSB) used for roof sheathing leave the mill at around 4% to 6% moisture.
 Panels are banded together into stacks and wrapped in plastic before being shipped to distribution lumber yards and finally to local lumber yards.
 From there, a stack is trucked to a jobsite and installed on a roof.

-As they absorb moisture from the air, panels will swell slightly and the spaces between panels will shrink.
-If shingles are installed before panels have acclimated, as panels expand, shingles will buckle above joints between panels.
-Because expansion is more extreme along the long axis of the panels, buckling will be more prominent at vertical joints.
+As they absorb moisture from the air, panels will expand slightly and the spaces between panels will shrink.
+If shingles are installed before panels have acclimated, as panels expand, shingles will buckle upward above panel joints.
+Because more expansion occurs along the long axis of the panels, buckling will be more prominent at vertical panel joints.

 Although correction is not cost effective, this condition is mostly cosmetic.
-Shingles will be more vulnerable to impact from hail and foot traffic.
+Buckled shingles will be more vulnerable to impact from hail and foot traffic.